tisIZenom/Echo-chamber-modelling/README.md

 ___

-# Some fixes in the code
+# Some FAQs in the code

 1. Do all dynamical systems converge?
 	1. Yes nonlinear systems can converge needn't be a chaotic system just because you have a nonlinear system